TEKKONIC/Roci-OS/README.md

-# Roci-OS> A Space Engineers Plugin
+# Roci-OS: A Space Engineers Plugin

 Roci-OS is a plugin for Space Engineers developed by TEKKONIC.
-This plugin provides additional functionalities and enhancements for the Roci OS.
+This plugin provides additional functionalities and enhancements for Space Engineers (Sigma Draconis Servers).

 ## Features

 - Disables suit antenna broadcasting for characters
-- Enables auto faction chat
+- Enables auto faction chat (by Pas2704)
 - Configurable initialization delay
+- Grab single item functionality (by Pas2704)
 - Additional features in development

 ## Installation